MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_simplify_complex_conditionals.md

 1. In the chat view, select the **Agent** mode.

-1. Evaluate the required code refactoring task.
+    The **Set Mode** dropdown is located in the bottom-left corner of the Chat view.
+When you select **Agent**, GitHub Copilot will switch to Agent mode, which allows it to autonomously work on tasks that you assign.

+1. Take a minute to identify the requirements for the task that you'll assign to GitHub Copilot Agent.

-    You need to write a task for GitHub Copilot Agent that describes how to refactor the **CalculateFinalPrice** method.
-Your goal is to simplify the complex conditional logic and reduce nesting levels, making the code more maintainable and readable.
+    You need to write a task that explains your goal and describes the steps that GitHub Copilot Agent can use to achieve that goal.

+    In this case, your goal includes the following items:

+    - Simplify the complex conditional logic and reduce nesting levels.
+    - Improve code maintainability and readability.
+    - Preserve existing functionality and ensure that the refactored code produces the same output as the original code.

     In the previous task, you asked GitHub Copilot to analyze the code and identify refactoring opportunities.
+Your generated two sets of suggestions, one for extracting complex logic into helper methods and another for simplifying the conditional logic and reducing nesting levels.

+    For example, the refactoring opportunities identified in the previous task may include:

+    - Extract membership-level discount logic to create the **CalculateMembershipDiscount** helper method.
+    - Extract coupon validation and application logic to create the **CalculateCouponDiscount** helper method.
+    - Extract volume-based discount logic to create the **CalculateBulkDiscount** helper method.
+    - Use early returns or guard clauses to flatten logic, reduce indentation, and clarify flow.
+    - Use local helper functions to remove duplication and clarify intent.
+    - Use switch expressions or pattern matching to make membership logic explicit and maintainable.
+    - Use smaller methods per membership to modularize logic and make it easier to test and update.
+    - Use Boolean variables for conditions to improve readability of complex checks.
-Now, you'll use that analysis to create a task for GitHub Copilot Agent.

-    Your task should include natural language text that communicates the following information:
+    You can use your goal and the suggestions that you generated to construct a detailed task for GitHub Copilot Agent.
+The task you create should implement the following organizational structure:

-    - Explain the overall goal of the task.
+    1. Goal statement: Explain the overall goal of the task.
-    - Identify the primary code sections that can be extracted to improve modularity.
+    1. Major code modularity updates: Identify any large code sections that can be extracted to improve modularity.
-    - Describe the specific approaches to reduce nesting levels and improve readability.
+    1. Small or detailed code improvements: Describe the specific approaches to reduce nesting levels and improve readability.
-    - Describe the expected outcome of the refactoring process.
+    1. Outcome: Describe the expected outcome of the refactoring process.

+1. Construct a task that meets your requirements.

+    Your task should include your goal and the suggested refactoring opportunities arranged using the suggested organizational structure.

+    For example:

     ```plaintext
     I need to simplify the complex conditional logic and reduce nesting levels in the CalculateFinalPrice method.
 The main areas of complexity are associated with membership discounts, coupon processing, and bulk discounts.
 Each of these areas could be moved into separate helper methods that are called from CalculateFinalPrice.
 There are several options to reduce nesting levels in the helper methods.
 Use early returns or guard clauses to flatten logic, reduce indentation, and clarify flow.
 Use local helper functions to remove duplication and clarify intent.
 Use switch expressions or pattern matching to make membership logic explicit and maintainable.
 Use smaller methods per membership to modularize logic and make it easier to test and update.
 Use Boolean variables for conditions to improve readability of complex checks.
-The goal is to improve code maintainability and readability while preserving the existing functionality and generated output
+The goal is to improve code maintainability and readability while preserving the existing functionality and generated output.
     ```

-1. Ask GitHub Copilot Agent to extract the membership discount logic from the CalculateFinalPrice method and place it in a helper method.

-    For example, you can submit the following task in the Chat view:

-    ```plaintext
-    I need to refactor the PricingEngine class by extracting the membership discount logic from the CalculateFinalPrice method and placing it into a new helper method named CalculateMembershipDiscount.
-The output generated by running the app (using the built-in sample data) should not be affected by the refactoring process.
-Start by creating the CalculateMembershipDiscount method inside the PricingEngine class and directly below the CalculateFinalPrice method.
-Extract all the deeply nested conditional logic from the CalculateFinalPrice method that applies discounts based on user.Membership, baseTotal, and various user/order attributes.
-The CalculateMembershipDiscount helper method should take User, Order, baseTotal, and a list of applied discounts as parameters, and it should return the total membership-based discount percent to be applied.
-    ```

-    This task includes natural language text that explains the task and provides specifics about the new helper method to be created, including parameters and the return type.
-Task details are composed using information from GitHub Copilot's analysis in the previous task.
+    This task uses natural language text to describe the goal, major restructuring opportunities, and specific approaches to reduce nesting levels and improve readability.
+The task also describes the expected outcome of the refactoring process.

+1. Use the Chat view to assign your task to GitHub Copilot Agent.

     GitHub Copilot Agent will evaluate the task and the codebase to develop an approach for refactoring CalculateFinalPrice and extracting the membership discount logic into a new helper method.
 The agent will test the code updates at various stages to ensure that the refactoring is successful and that the business logic remains intact.

+    After submitting the task, GitHub Copilot Agent will start working on the task.
+You can monitor its progress in the Chat view.

+    > [!NOTE]
+    > If you need to make changes to the task, you can edit the text in the Chat view and resubmit it.
+GitHub Copilot Agent will re-evaluate the task and continue working on it.

 1. Monitor the Chat view as GitHub Copilot Agent works on the task.